Becheler/Becheler.github.io/my_collections/_posts/2022-06-23-finally-a-standard-newick-formatter.md

-So for this new project, rather than quadruplicating the code, I decided it was time to do things well and come up with a unique, truly generic, reusable Newick formatter, and share it with the community :muscle:
+So for this new project, rather than quadruplicating the code, I decided it was time to do things well and come up with a unique, truly generic, reusable Newick formatter, and share it with the community :muscle: Sharing is caring :kissing_heart:

 And also, because it's a learning process that deserves to be shared, I thought it could be a cool opportunity to show what software design rules guided my coding decisions :books: